wufanalinx/VD100/demo/course_s1/Documents/course_s1_EN.rst

   :width: 3.59375in
   :height: 2.04861in

-18) Select the Block design, right-click "Create HDL Wrapper...", create a Verilog or VHDL file for block design generates HDL top-level files.
+18) Select the Block design, right-click "Create HDLWrapper...", create a Verilog or VHDL file for blockdesign generates HDL top-level files.

 .. image:: images/media/image182.png
   :width: 4.225in